HireDale/hiredale.github.io/day-to-day.md

 5. Accessing the **pre-release version** of the application to directly view, research, learn firsthand, and document the version’s pending changes.

-6. Researching and simplifying technical terms and processes to make instructions clear, detailed, and accessible for the target audience—both for beginners and advanced users.
+6. Researching and simplifying technical terms and processes to make instructions clear, detailed, and accessible for the target audience.

 7. Creating and managing tutorial clips using **Adobe Captivate**.